 It can be hard to avoid running on hills in some races.
-While it’s important to include hills in your training, it’s especially important to include when your upcoming race has hills.
+While it’s important to include hills in your training, it’s especially important to include them when your upcoming race is hilly or rolling.

 But running on hills isn’t only about pushing hard to get to the top.
 Just like running on the flats, you want to remember to run with good form.